andyvand/sy201/README.md

 Directory_Name | Title | Topic
 :--------------|:------|:-------------
+`pa02` | Port Lookup | For this assignment, you'll develop a program that will allow the user to lookup information about a particular port number.
+In addition to the techniques learned in `pa01`, this assignment gives you practice with nested conditionals.
+This directory includes a .pdf of the assignment, as well as an executable version of the finished program so you can see how it's supposed to operate.
 `pa01` | Calculations and Conversions | Your first programming assignment will introduce you to the Python environment.
 You'll practice input, output and using arithmetic operators.
 This directory includes a .pdf of the assignment, as well as an executable version of the finished program so you can see how it's supposed to operate.

 [Contents](#top)